nocompanyco/monsterinthemiddle/README.md

 **Permissions**

 On Linux configuring the system to allow non-root users to access the network interface requires several steps as described in the [User Permissions](https://github.com/nocompanyco/monsterinthemiddle/wiki/User-Permissions) wiki page.
-For users that are less familiar with Linux systems we recommend using a Ubuntu Live USB drive (see [docs/Ubuntu_Live.md] instructions) or running the application with root permissions on a system without sensitive data.
+For users that are less familiar with Linux internals we recommend using a Ubuntu Live USB drive (see [docs/Ubuntu_Live.md](./docs/Ubuntu_Live.md) instructions) or running the application with root permissions on a system without sensitive data.

 **Start**

-To start the application with normal user permissions run the following command from the Terminal: `./monsterinthemiddle-0.1.1-linux-x64/monsterinthemiddle`
+To start the application with normal user permissions run the following command from the Terminal:

+    ./monsterinthemiddle-0.1.1-linux-x64/monsterinthemiddle

-To start the application as the root permissions: `sudo ./monsterinthemiddle-0.1.1-linux-x64/monsterinthemiddle --no-sandbox`
+To start the application as the root permissions:

+    sudo ./monsterinthemiddle-0.1.1-linux-x64/monsterinthemiddle \
+      --no-sandbox

 ## OSX